cldwalker/Sancho/README.md

 ## Contributions

-Goal is to build a set of useful commands that are missing from the Clojure plugin.
+Goal is to build a set of useful commands that enhance the Clojure experience, building on top of the Clojure plugin.
 Feedback, ideas and contributions welcome.

 [See here](http://tagaholic.me/contributing.html) for contributing guidelines.